 Business of the House: Legislative Calendar and Sessions

 Summoning of the Assembly and Annual Calendar of Sessions

-When the Provincial Assembly is summoned, the Secretary causes a notification to be published in the gazette stating the date, time and place of the sitting and shall, as far as practicable, also cause it to be issued to each Member.
+When the Provincial Assembly is summoned, the Secretary issues a notification to be published in Gazette, stating the starting date, time and place.
+It is sent to each Member.
+1